Section 9: Student Code of Conduct & Procedures

 5. Decision not supported by a preponderance of evidence.

 Upon receipt of the appeal, the appellate body will do one of the following:

-Appeals of decisions made by the Campus Standards Committee are handled as follows:
+Appeals of decisions made by the Campus Standards Board are handled as follows:

-- The Dean of Students hears appeals of non-academic decisions made by the Campus Standards Committee, except in cases where the Dean is the complainant or a witness in the matter.
+1. The Dean of Students hears appeals of non-academic decisions made by the CSB, except in cases where the Dean is the complainant or a witness in the matter.
 (In such instances, appeals will go to the Vice President for Enrollment, Retention & Student Affairs);

 In appeals by the accused involving claims of improper or excessive sanctions, decisions following appeal cannot result in more severe sanctions for the accused student.
 Review of the audio transcript or other supporting materials will be available to the appellate officer at his/her request.
 The decision and sanction(s) resulting from any appeal will be sent to the respondent, complainant, president of the University and/or persons and offices notified of the original sanction(s).